Phil Johnson (basketball, born 1941)

-Philip Donald Johnson (born September 6, 1941) is a former college basketball player and a former basketball coach.
-He played college basketball at Utah State University and Weber State, and has coached collegiately at Weber State University.
+Philip Donald Johnson (born September 6, 1941) is an American former professional basketball coach.
+He played college basketball for the Weber State Wildcats and Utah State Aggies.
+Johnson began his coaching career with the Aggies in 1963 and then returned to the Wildcats where he was an assistant coach from 1964 to 1968 and head coach from 1968 to 1971.
+He coached in the National Basketball Association (NBA) from 1971 to 2011 including stints as the head coach for the Kansas City-Omaha/Kansas City Kings from 1973 to 1978, the Chicago Bulls in 1982 and the Kansas City/Sacramento Kings from 1984 to 1988.

 Early life

 Philip Donald Johnson was born on September 6, 1941, in Grace, Idaho.
-He attended Grace High School, where he excelled in basketball and graduated in 1959.
+He attended Grace High School, where he excelled in basketball.
+In his senior year of 1959, under head coach Dick Motta, the team went 24-2 and won the Idaho state championship.

 College career

 Johnson attended Utah State University for one year before transferring to Weber College (now Weber State University) in Ogden, Utah, where he played on the Wildcats basketball team for one season.
 In 1961, Johnson returned to Utah State University and played two years on the Utah State Aggies basketball team.
 Playing under coach LaDell Andersen, Johnson was part of Utah State teams that made the NCAA tournaments of 1962 and 1963.
 Johnson averaged 12.3 points and 7.1 rebounds in his senior season and graduated from Utah State in 1963 with a B.S. in physical education, and in 1964 he completed his master's degree.